Dmkk01/nature-of-code/README.md

 # Nature of Code

-This repository is a series of small programs that simulate natural systems using the P5.js library.
+This repository is a series of small programs that simulate natural systems and mathematial models using the P5.js library.

 ## Resources
 - [The Nature of Code](https://natureofcode.com/) - Book